 7. Nagi Shokudo

 As one of Shibuya's best vegetarian/vegan restaurants, Nagi Shokudo has crowds of locals flocking in for its 1000 yen set lunch menu, and at dinner for its à la carte offerings—including coconut curry, falafel, miso soup and deep-fried soy "meat."
 The space is small (around 20 seats max) and the entrance is hard to find (look below the stairs!), but it's definitely worth a visit—as much for the food as for the eclectic library of Japanese and English zines and soundtracks.

-This organic vegetarian restaurant in Harajuku/Omotesando features a variety of fermented foods, along with tofu, brown rice, seaweed and vegetables.
+This organic vegetarian restaurant in Harajuku/Omotesando features a variety of fermented foods, along with tofu, brown rice, seaweed and seasonal vegetables.
 Be sure to check out the page in the menu dedicated to educating guests on where the individual ingredients are sourced from.
 Once you're done eating, pop by the attached Neal's Yard Remedies, a UK-based ethical skincare company (of which Brown Rice Cafe is a part of).

 This Japanese curry chain has a separate vegetarian menu with a selection of veggie/vegan options, but you have to ask for it.
 Expect generous portions of curries containing eggplant, tomato, asparagus, mushrooms, spinach, okra, yam and more.
 Keep in mind, though, that while the standard menu has a vegetable curry option, it may contain meat.
 In order to get a vegetarian vegetable curry, it has to be ordered from the dedicated menu.